 • Include Samples or Portfolio Links: Provide links to your portfolio or attach samples that demonstrate your work quality.
 Visual proof can significantly increase your chances of getting hired.

-4. Offer a Tailored Solution
+4. Offer a Tailored Solution in Upwork

 • Detail Your Approach: Outline how you plan to tackle the project, step by step.
 For instance, if you’re applying for a web development job, explain your process for creating a user-friendly, responsive website.